sushreyomisra07/BridgeRiskEQ/README.md

 Since each of the datasets above are obtained at various spatial resolutions (e.g. national, state), a set of regional boundary shapefiles are used to clip the datasets within the study area, which have been downloaded from https://catalog.data.gov/dataset/tiger-line-shapefile-2019-county-shelby-county-tn-all-roads-county-based-shapefile
 .

+The transportation network data is downloaded from OpenStreetMap: https://www.openstreetmap.org/#map=4/37.65/-82.00 .
+The OSM data has been downloaded, preprocessed and saved in the form of shapefiles in this directory.